 Biomedical Sciences Comprehensive Exam & Graduation Requirements

 Master’s students must register for and pass a comprehensive qualifying examination based on the required course work.
 Comprehensive exam fees are non-refundable/non-transferable.
 The first exam attempt is free; second and third attempts are each $100.
-To be eligible for the comprehensive exam a student must have achieved a minimum 3.0 GPA for 30 semester hours with no more than 8 semester hours of “C” grades and no “F” grades and must have satisfied all provisions for admission.
+To be eligible for the comprehensive exam a student must have achieved a minimum 3.0 GPA for 28 semester hours with no more than 8 semester hours of “C” grades and no “F” grades and must have satisfied all provisions for admission.

 A student may only sit for the comprehensive exam a maximum of three times.

 A student has a maximum of 7 years from their start of the program to complete all degree requirements, including sitting for and passing the comprehensive examination.